 $100 or less for shoes, i really do invest on my shoes, i wear ‘em ’til there’s holes in the soles

-I’d say that anything over $70 for me is a splurge, unless its shoes or a designer piece, but generally I spend anywhere from $25 – $50 on items.posted almost 4 years ago
+I’d say that anything over $70 for me is a splurge, unless its shoes or a designer piece, but generally I spend anywhere from $25 – $50 on items.posted over 4 years ago

 Shoes & Coats: $50 is the splurge limit